pixelandtonic/craftui/docs/src/notes/Btn.md

 ## Attributes

-- type: 'button' (default), 'submit', reset, or 'menu'.
+- type: 'button' (default), 'submit', 'reset', or 'menu'.
 Optional.
 - small: If true smaller version of button.
 Optional.
 - large: If true larger version of button.
 Optional.
 - block: If true block version of button.
 Optional.